AdobeDocs/commerce-admin-developer/src/pages/style-guide/content/buttons-and-links.md

 ---
-group: admin-style-guide
-subgroup: Writing and Content
-title: Admin Buttons and Links Usage
+title: Buttons and links | Commerce Admin Development
-menu_title: Buttons and Links Usage
-menu_order: 3
-menu_node:
+description:
 ---

+# Buttons and links

 Buttons are primarily used for task-based navigation, and links are primarily used for site navigation.

 However, both buttons and links can function as calls to action (CTAs).
 Whether button or link, a CTA is used to encourage a user to take an action.
 CTA labels use title case and active verbs, should be short, and should use labels consistently across the Admin panel.

-For more details, see [Title Case standards]({{ page.baseurl }}/design-styleguide/capitalization/capitalization.html#title-case) in Capitalization.
+For more details, see [Title Case standards](capitalization.md#title-case) in Capitalization.

 *Examples:*